-As a new or custom boat builder or equipment manufacturer, you have access to a variety of experts, from folks on your own staff to vendor and subcontractor specialists.
-Your hope is that these people will provide you with the information and skills you need in order to build a high quality, reliable product that satisfies your customer and sells well.
+As a new or custom boat builder or equipment manufacturer, you have access to a variety of experts, from those on your own staff to vendor and subcontractor specialists.
+Your hope is that these people will provide you with the information and skills you need in order to build a high quality, reliable product that satisfies your customer, and sells well.
 What they won’t offer you, however, is objectivity.
-A vendor, if he’s a skilled professional will know his product, and only his product.
-It’s not likely that he will suggest a competitor’s product in order to solve a problem or fill your needs.
+Vendors, if they are skilled professionals, will know their product, and only their product.
+It’s not likely that they will suggest a competitor’s product in order to solve a problem, or fulfill your needs.

-you or their previous employer taught them and, as most experienced folks within this industry will attest, things change and they change rapidly.
-Overcoming the powerful and often destructive philosophy of, that’s the way we’ve always done it, often requires the services of an outside specialist who can analyze your product and how you manufacture it with absolute objectivity based on two decades of industry experience.
-It helps immeasurably if that outside specialist is recognized by both the industry and consumers as an acknowledged expert, and one whose opinion is valued highly by your customer.
+you or their previous employer taught them, and as most experienced individuals within this industry will attest, things change and they change rapidly.
+Overcoming the powerful and often destructive philosophy of, that’s the way we’ve always done it, often requires the services of an outside specialist who can analyze your product, and how you manufacture it with absolute objectivity based on over three decades of industry experience.
+It helps immeasurably if that outside specialist is recognized by both the industry and boat owners, as an acknowledged expert, and one whose opinion is valued highly by your customer.

 Allow SDMC’s Industry Consulting Program to help you achieve this goal by taking advantage of the following services.